 How much LNG could be marketed in the Caribbean and Central America?

-With market oversupply likely in the next few years, identifying promising emerging markets is fundamental to a successful commercial strategy.
+With the LNG market likely to be oversupplied in the next few years, identifying promising emerging markets is fundamental to a successful commercial strategy.

 In recent years, the region has caught the attention of important players, and some of the notable developments include Gas Natural Fenosa's deal in Puerto Rico, Shell's LNG SPA for the under-construction regas facility in El Salvador, and the AES-Engie joint venture for LNG marketing using AES' Dominican Republic and Panama hubs.
 In addition, the unique logistical challenges have led some — like newcomer New Fortress Energy — to develop innovative solutions that make investing in the region more attractive.